ExtendRealityLtd/VRTK/.github/CONTRIBUTING.md

 ## Submitting Changes
   * Push your changes to your topic branch in your repository.
-  * Submit a pull request to the repository `thestonefox/VRTK`.
+  * Submit a pull request to this repository.
-    * If you're submitting a bug fix pull request then target the repository `master` branch.
-    * If you're submitting a new feature pull request then target the next release branch in the repository.
-The current next release branch is `3.3.0-alpha`.
   * The core team will aim to look at the pull request as soon as possible and provide feedback where required.